MandarGogate/av-challenge-website/challenge-data/data-spec.md

 The evaluation set can be downloaded from [this](https://data.cstr.ed.ac.uk/cogmhear/protected/avse1_evalset.tar) link.
 To download it, use the credentials you received after registering for the challenge.
-Hint: credentials are the same as the ones used to download the noise maskers and the metadata.
+Hint: credentials are the same as the ones used to download the noise dataset and the metadata.